A proud, born and raised West Cumbrian is how Trudy would like to be described.

 Her Parliamentary roles have included Parliamentary Private Secretary to the Prime Minister (December 2019 to September 2021); Member of the Education Select Committee (September 2017 to November 2019); Apprentice Ambassador for the Department for Education (October 2017 to July 2019) and Parliamentary Private Secretary to the Department for Education, Department for Transport, and the Ministry of Defence.

-In September 2021, Trudy was appointed Under Secretary of State at the Department for Transport.
+In September 2022, Trudy was appointed Parliamentary Under Secretary of State at the Department for Environment, Food and Rural Affairs.